niplav/site/range_and_forecasting_accuracy.md

 [PredictionBook](https://predictionbook.com) and
-[Metaculus](https://www.metaculus.com) are both forecasting focussed sites, though both are not prediction markets, but rather function on the base of merit and track records: although you don't win money by being right, you can still boast about it (although it seems questionable whether other people will be impressed).
+[Metaculus](https://www.metaculus.com) are both forecasting focussed sites, though not prediction markets, but rather function on the base of merit and track records: although you don't win money by being right, you can still boast about it (it is an open question whether other people will be impressed).
 Besides that, these sites make it easier to train ones calibration on real-world questions and become less wrong in the process.

-However, both sites differ in their approach to writing, judging and scoring forecasts.
-PredictionBook is much older than Metaculus: the former was first released in 2008, the latter started in 2015.
+However, both sites differ in their approach to writing questions and judging and scoring forecasts.
+PredictionBook is much older than
+Metaculus: the former was first released in 2008, the latter started in 2015.
 It is also much less formal than Metaculus: it doesn't require stringent resolution criteria, making possible for everybody to judge a question (unrelated to whether the person has even made a prediction on the question themselves!), while Metaculus requires a short text explaining the context and resolution criteria for a question, with the questions being resolved by moderators or admins.
-This leads to Metaculus having less questions than PredictionBook, each question having more predictions on it.
+This leads to Metaculus having less questions than PredictionBook, but each question having more predictions on it.
 Of the two, Metaculus is much more
-feature-rich: It supports not only binary questions, but also range questions with probability distributions, comment threads, having closed questions (questions that haven't yet been resolved, but that can still be predicted on), three different kinds of scores (the [Brier score](https://en.wikipedia.org/wiki/Brier_score), and a [logarithmic scoring rule](https://en.wikipedia.org/wiki/Scoring_rule#Logarithmic_scoring_rule)
+featureful: It supports not only binary questions, but also range questions with probability distributions, comment threads, closed questions (questions that haven't yet been resolved, but that can still be predicted on), three different kinds of scores (the [Brier score](https://en.wikipedia.org/wiki/Brier_score), and a [logarithmic scoring rule](https://en.wikipedia.org/wiki/Scoring_rule#Logarithmic_scoring_rule)